 6. Repairs using startup options

-If nothing seems to work up until now, perhaps your PC has some software issues.
+If nothing seems to work until now, perhaps your PC has software issues.

-It could be that your PC has missing or corrupted system files, as this could happen after updating your current Windows version.
+It could be that your PC has missing or corrupted system files, which could happen after updating your current Windows version.

 The problem could also arise from outdated applications, which you can resolve by restarting your PC.

-Here are some ways you can try to repair a Windows 11 that won’t boot.
+Here are some ways to repair a Windows 11 that won’t boot.

 - Start Windows 11 in Safe Mode.

 Below, I’ll review the steps to begin repairing at startup in Windows 11.

 Booting your PC in Safe Mode ensures that the PC does not fail due to corrupt applications.